alfonsosaera/prot_align_GUI/README.md

 # prot_align_GUI

 Graphical user interface that aligns two protein sequences with the selected substitution matrix using a simplified version of the needleman-wunsch algorithm.
-It is written in `Python` using the `tkinter` module.
+It is written in `Python` using the `tkinter` module for the GUI.

 <p align="center">
 <img src=img/app_empty.png height="500">